datavana/rpigraf/README.md

 ## Writing data

 You can create or update data with api_patch().
 The function expects data in the Relational Article Model-format.
-The following command creates one categorie "Hansestädte" with the IRI "properties/topics/hanseatic" in the database epi_example.
+The following command creates one categorie "Western" with the IRI "properties/categories/western" in the database epi_movies.

 ```
 properties <- tibble(
-  id = c("properties/topics/hanseatic"),
+  id = c("properties/categories/western"),
-  lemma = c("Hansestädte")
+  lemma = c("Western")
 )

-api_patch(properties, "epi_example")
+api_patch(properties, "epi_movies")

 ```

 If a property with the given IRI path already exists, it will not be created, but updated.
 This way you can change the labels.

-The property types, "topics" in the example,  need to be configured in Epigraf.
+The property types, "categories" in the example,  need to be configured in Epigraf.
 Thereafter, you can see the new properties in Epigraf by clicking the categories menu button.